 [Insert Table 4]

-The first columns show that, all else equal, women classified as overweight see no statistical difference in their unemployment spell duration compared to women classified as normal weight.
-Women classified as obese, however, see a 13% increase in their unemployment spell duration compared to women of other classifications.
-We also see that Black women see a significant increase in their unemployment spell of about 21% or about 2.5 compared to White women and Hispanic women still see no statistical difference in the duration of their unemployment spell, all else equal.
+The first columns show that, all else equal, women classified as underweight or overweight see no statistical difference in their unemployment spell duration compared to women classified as normal weight; however, the sign on the impact for women that are underweight is positive, indicating a shorter duration, while the sign is negative for those overweight.
+Women classified as obese see a 13% increase in their unemployment spell duration compared to women of other classifications Black women experience a significant increase in their unemployment spell of around 22% while Hispanic women see no statistical difference in the duration of their unemployment spell, all else equal.

 The second column under the female heading interacts the racial identifier with the BMI class and sheds some additional light on how different women are impacted by their BMI classification and race.
-The duration of overweight White women returns to statistical significance, compared to the White women classified with a normal BMI, and increases by about 12%.
-White women classified as obese see their spell duration increase slightly to about 19%.
+The duration of underweight White women remains insignificant; however, the magnitude increases.
+Overweight White women also increases and becomes slightly significant with a duration about 10% longer than those White women in the normal category.
+White women classified as obese see their spell duration increase slightly to about 16%.
 The largest and most unexpected changes come from Black women.
-A Black woman with a BMI classification of normal sees a 29% increase in their unemployment spell, or almost 3.5 weeks longer, than their White counterpart, also with a BMI classification of normal.
+A Black woman with a BMI classification of normal sees a 27% increase in their unemployment spell, or almost 4 weeks longer, than their White counterpart, also with a BMI classification of normal.
 Surprisingly, however, Black women classified as overweight or obese see a shorter unemployment spell compared to Black women with a normal BMI classification.
-Compared to a White women of normal BMI class, a Black women classified as overweight experience an unemployment spell about 12% longer and Black women classified as obese experience a spell about 16% longer.
+Compared to a White women of normal BMI class, a Black women classified as overweight experience an unemployment spell about 12% longer and Black women classified as obese experience a spell about 20% longer, although the interaction estimate for the latter is not statistically significant indicating the duration may be the same as those Black women in the normal classification.
+Black women classified as underweight may observe a duration almost twice as long as their normal weight counterparts; however, because the estimate is not statically significant, we cannot be assured of this result.
 As before, being Hispanic has no impact on unemployment spell regardless of BMI classification.

 For men, the last two columns of Table 4 show a very different set of effects.
-For White men, there is no statistically significant impact on unemployment spell by BMI and if the magnitudes were to be believed, overweight and obese men would experience the same impact of unemployment spells lasting about 4% longer than White men with a normal BMI.
-Black men with a normal BMI experience unemployment spells about 16%, are just under two weeks, longer than White men with a normal BMI.
-This impact on Black men is constant across all BMI classes showing that similar to White men, BMI classification has no statistically significant impact on unemployment duration.
-Taking the results of columns three and four, it seems that only race (excluding Hispanic) and region are the primary determining factors for the duration of unemployment spells for men.
+As with women, the first column does not include interaction effects and the second column does.
+Interestingly, mean classified as underweight experience a longer unemployment spell compared to normal weight males; however, this result is just barely significant and loses its significance when interaction effects are added.
+For men in the other categories there is no impact on unemployment duration; however, being Black will increase the unemployment spell by about 16%.
+The interaction effects show that for White men, there is no statistically significant impact on unemployment spell by BMI; however, if the magnitudes were to be believed, underweight men would experience longer spells while obese men would experience slightly shorter spells.
+Black men with a normal BMI experience unemployment spells about 16%, or just under two weeks, longer than White men with a normal BMI and being a Black man in any of the other classifications does not change this result based on the statistical significance.
+Looking only at magnitudes, however, shows a slight shortening of the spell compared to normal weight Black men for underweight and even more so for overweight Black men while obese Black men by experience even longer unemployment spells.
+Again, Hispanic men seem to experience no statistically significant impact; however, underweight Hispanic men may experience unemployment duration of about 22% longer than White men of normal weight.